ShilohAlleyne/nix-for-the-arts/docs/Nix and Open source software for the Arts.typ

   ]

   If ```bash nix run``` evaluates to a derivation, then Nix will try to execute the program `<out>/bin/<name>`, in which `out` refers to the primary output store path of the derivation and `name` refers to either:
-  - The meta.mainProgram`attribute of the derivation.
+  - The `meta.mainProgram` attribute of the derivation.
-  - The pname`attribute of the derivation.
+  - The `pname` attribute of the derivation.
-  - The name part of the value of the`name` attribute of the derivation.
+  - The `name`  attribute of the derivation.

   == V. Nix Flakes
   #line(length: 100%, stroke: 1pt + black)

   Flakes are the unit for packaging Nix code in a reproducible and discoverable way.
 A flake is a filesystem tree often fetched in the form of a git repository or tarball, which contains `flake.nix` file in the filetree's root. `flake.nix` specifies some metadata about the flake such as inputs (the flakes dependencies) and its outputs (Nix values such packages or modules for use in NixOs systems).
 They can have dependencies on other flakes, making it possible to have multi-repository Nix projects.
 They have increasingly become the standard for writing and distributing Nix derivations within the community.
-All Nix flakes share a common anatomy, they begin with a optional description of the flake and it's declared inputs, which are the dependencies for the flake.
+All Nix flakes share a common anatomy, they begin with an optional description of the flake and it's declared inputs, which are the dependencies for the flake.

   ```nix
   description = "A very basic Haskell dev env flake";